citruspi/Zinc/README.md

 I wanted to be able to sync my iTunes library (DRM free) with my Android devices.

 ### How?
 Zinc was actually a first for me - I wrote it in `Applescript`.
-I used to Applescript/Obj-C project in Xcode.
+I used the `Cocoa-AppleScript` template in Xcode.
 The actual work is done by `rsync`.

 ### Gallery
 ![Imgur](http://i.imgur.com/rDRri.png)